Coming up with an Italy itinerary is no easy task.

-I also recommend reading my post “67 Extremely Useful Travel Tips For Italy” for other useful travel tips – both for planning or for when you are already in the country.
+I also recommend reading my posts “A Guide To The Best Places To Visit In Italy” and “67 Extremely Useful Travel Tips For Italy” for other useful travel tips – both for planning or for when you are already in the country.

 I won’t ever tire to repeat that you need to buy skip-the-line tickets for most attractions you intend to visit well ahead of time – especially if your itinerary doesn’t allow much of a leeway.
 For Rome, I have compiled a number of posts that give you exact guidelines on how to find the ticket that is most suitable to your needs.

 If you are unsure about which third party site to use to buy attraction tickets or guided tours, make sure to read my post “A Completely Honest GetYourGuide Review.”GET YOUR SKIP-THE-LINE TICKETS HERE